hawkinsw/medava/README.md

 Let's start building the `Medicine` class.
 The `Medicine` class will be the *base class* (what Java calls a *superclass*) for all the medicines that are transportable between point A and point B in our simulation.
 We will add functionality to the class (and its subclasses [what Java also calls subclasses]) throughout the assignment but there are a few things that we can configure upfront.

 When the programmer *instantiates* (creates an instance of [unhelpfully]) a class (by using the `new` keyword to write a *[class instance creation expression](https://docs.oracle.com/javase/specs/jls/se18/html/jls-15.html#jls-15.9)*), the class' *constructor* is called.
 The constructor is like any other method in that it takes parameters.
-However, the constructor does not have a return type because, well, it doesn't return a value.
+The job of the constructor is to perform any actions that are required to initialize an instance of that particular type (e.g., initialize instance variables, configure external resource access [database connections, file handles, network connections, etc]).
+However, the constructor does not actually return anything and, therefore, has no return type.
 The constructor for our `Medicine` class will take a single parameter -- the name of the medicine (as a `String`).

 In the `Medicine` class in the `Medicine.java` file, write the following constructor: